ARM-software/ethos-n-driver-stack/README.md

 The open source components are:

 * **Arm NN:** A software library that enables machine learning workloads on power efficient devices.
 On Linux®, applications can link directly to Arm NN.
 On Android™, you can use Arm NN as a backend for the Android NNAPI or applications can link directly to Arm NN.
-* **Arm NN Android neural networks driver:** Supports the Android NNAPI on the NPU.
-The Arm NN Android neural networks driver is optional.
+* **Arm NN Android neural network driver:** Supports the Android NNAPI on the NPU.
+The Arm NN Android neural network driver is optional.
 * **Ethos-N NPU driver:** Contains the user-space component of the driver.
 * **Ethos-N NPU kernel module:** Contains the kernel-space component of the driver.
 * **Arm NN Ethos-N NPU backend:** Contains the Ethos-N NPU backend for Arm NN.